E& Egypt

 e&, short for Etisalat and, and formerly known as simply Etisalat, is the third mobile operator to enter the Egyptian market and the first integrated operator for telecom services in Egypt.
 It officially started its business in 2007 and attracted one million subscribers in the first fifty days of the launch of its operations. e& was the first company to provide 3.5G and 4G services while not needing its customers to change their SIM cards, in addition to consistently developing its network.

-e& Egypt is one of the companies operating under Emirates Telecommunication Group Company, which was established in 1976 and later expanded to operate in 16 countries across the Middle East, Africa, and Asia, serving more than 148 million subscribers with its services.
+e& Egypt is one of the companies operating under the Emirates Telecommunication Group Company, which was established in 1976 and later expanded to operate in 16 countries across the Middle East, Africa, and Asia, serving more than 148 million subscribers with its services.

 e& provides mobile, fixed-line, mobile Internet, and fixed Internet services.

 Investments

 e& spent more than 50 billion pounds over a period of 12 years to develop its network and infrastructure.
 The company's capital also increased by approximately £4.5 billion, raised from the company's main shareholders, to make the total capital £19.5 billion.
 These ongoing investments have enabled e& to become the prime company in the Egyptian telecommunications market.

 The ownership structure of e& Egypt is divided into seven entities: Etisalat International Egypt Co.
 Ltd., Emirates (66% of capital), Post for Investments S.A.E., Egypt (20%), DAS Holding (5%), DIFC LLC, UAE (5%), Saudi Tech Invest Com (1.5%), Al Naboodah Investments (1.5%), and Mawarid Finance (1%).